ultimike/bluecollargit/README.md

-DCO Fall 2022 - Anthony Here.
-Nice to meet you.
+DCO Fall 2022 - Anthony here from somewhere in cyberspace.
+Nice to meet you!

 #This is a change from Spring 2022